FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Scaling to Large State or Action Spaces

-To handle large state spaces, as might be found in real-world edge computing networks that span one or more cities and surrounding suburbs, we propose two variants of Algorithm \ref{algo:combined} using a linear function approximation (Algorithm ImFA) and deep Q-learning (Algorithm ImDQL) respectively.
-The code for Algorithm ImDQL is available online at \cite{githubcodeFIRE}.
+To handle large state spaces, as might be found in real-world edge computing networks that span one or more cities and surrounding suburbs, we propose two variants of Algorithm \ref{algo:combined} using deep Q-learning (Algorithm FIRE-ImDQL) and actor critic (Algorithm FIRE-ImACRE) respectively.
+The codes are available online at \cite{githubcodeFIRE}.

-Firstly, to handle large state spaces, we propose a linear function approximation extension of Algorithm \ref{algo:combined}.
-Our algorithm is presented in Algorithm \ref{algo:LinearFunApprox}.
-Here, we use a linear function approximation $\phi(s,a)$ to approximate the q-values $Q(s,a)$.

-where $\theta$ is the parameter vector which we estimate in Algorithm \ref{algo:LinearFunApprox}, and $\phi(s,a)$ is the set of features corresponding to state $s$ and action $a$.
-Our algorithm does not need unknown information regarding the system dynamics to construct the feature vector $\phi(s,a)$, as it can converge to the optimal solution even when $\phi(s,a)$ is a one-hot identity vector - where the number $1$ indicates the index of the $(s,a)$ pair, which we show in Section \ref{section:Simul}.
-In this case, our linear function approximation can (in theory) learn the exact $Q$-values.
-The parameter vector $\theta$ is updated according to the following equation:

-where $\alpha$ is the learning rate.
-The value of $\theta$ we obtain is used to obtain the estimate of $Q$, according to Eq. (\ref{eq:fnApprox}).
-This algorithm works for the case where all states in the state space $S$ have the same rare events probability $\epsilon$, as specifying the individual state rare event probability may be too expensive.
-We update the parameters $\hat{\epsilon},\ T$ and $U$ over the entire state space, instead of for individual states, as seen in lines 7-12 of Algorithm \ref{algo:LinearFunApprox}.

-Next, as relationships between $s,a$ and $Q(s,a)$ are often not linear, we propose a deep q learning version of Algorithm \ref{algo:combined}, to handle larger state and action spaces, which increase exponentially with respect to the number of access points, due to the combinatorial nature of our problem.
-We modify and combine the classic deep reinforcement learning algorithm in \cite{mnih2015human} with our importance sampling based rare events adaptive algorithm (Algorithm \ref{algo:combined}) by proposing an importance sampling based loss function.
-Our proposed algorithm is presented in Algorithm \ref{algo:DQN}.
+\textbf{Rare Event Adaptive Deep Q-learning algorithm (FIRE-ImDQL, Algorithm \ref{algo:DQN}):} We modify and combine the classic deep RL algorithm in \cite{mnih2015human} with our importance sampling based rare events adaptive algorithm (Algorithm \ref{algo:combined}) by proposing an importance sampling based loss function.

-In Algorithm \ref{algo:DQN} we parametrize the $\hat{Q}(s,a)$ value function using neural networks.
+We parameterize the $\hat{Q}(s,a)$ value function using neural networks.
 The loss function is